pwr/KSP/readme.md

 **NOTE**: To use KSP, the Kindle device(s) **must be registered to your Amazon account**.
 KSP does not replace Amazon's services, it only piggybacks on them, so if you do not have the device registered with your Amazon account, KSP cannot help you.

+**NOTE**: KSP has only been tested with the software it comes with (the standard Java GUI).
+I know there are possible replacements for it (kite, coolreader3, other?), but it will most likely not work with them -- KSP relies on the standard API calls the Kindle does to Amazon's services.

 Security considerations